Vindexus/HeresyWorld/advancedmoves.md

 Your attacks strike with resounding force, add your STR to your damage when using melee weapons.

 ## Medicae Training
-When you **use medical supplies to tend to someone's wounds** roll+INT.
+When you **use medical supplies (bandages, medicae kits, etc) to tend to someone's wounds**, use the item as normal and roll+INT.
 On a 10+ choose two, on a 7-9 choose one:

   - Heal for an extra 1d6
   - Don't mark off a use of the supply